mpnally/Terrifically-Simple-JSON/README.md

 datatypes in Web API programming that are not covered by JSON are URL and date/time.
 Unless you are willing to invent extensions or conventions on top of JSON, the best you can do is to encode them as strings.
 The [example above](#explicit-urls) shows how the `_self` property can be used in Terrifically Simple JSON to encode URLs more precisely, at some cost to simplicity and ease-of-programming.
-This idea can be extended to other datatypes by declaring the following two Terrifically Simple JSON examples to be equivalent.
+This idea can be extended to other datatypes by defining the following two Terrifically Simple JSON examples to be equivalent.
 ```JSON
 {
  "_self": "http://martin-nally.name#",